 Another excellent option for cutting out glare, this filter also keeps photos from appearing blurry.
-It is has the ideal smoothness and shape, and provides strong optical quality.
+It has the ideal smoothness and shape and provides strong optical quality.
 The filter protects the lens from watermarks, fingerprints, scratches, and dirt.

 To ensure you extend the life of this filter, you will want to clean it often.
 This filter should never affect the quality of the photos produced, even better than some more expensive brands.
 This is a great mid-range option for those who want to protect their cameras without spending too much money.